UGANDA ANIMALS: ANIMALS IN UGANDA | WILD ANIMALS OF UGANDA

-The L’Hoest’s monkey is known scientifically as Allochrocebus lhoesti and it is one of the rare monkeys you can see during your safaris in Uganda.
+L’Hoest’s monkey is known scientifically as Allochrocebus lhoesti and it is one of the rare monkeys you can see during your safaris in Uganda.

-This handsome Albertine Rift Endemic is often more difficult to see than most its relatives largely because of the terrestrial habits and a preference for dense secondary forest.
+This handsome Albertine Rift Endemic is often more difficult to see than most of its relatives largely because of the terrestrial habits and a preference for dense secondary forest.

 L’Hoest’s monkeys are very common in Bwindi Impenetrable National Park.
 They also occur in Kibale National Park and Queen Elizabeth National Park.

 Red-tailed monkey is also Redtail monkey and White-nosed monkey.
-Its scientific name is Cercopithecus ascanius.
+Its scientific name is Cercopithecus Ascanius.

 Redtail monkeys are common forest guenon, brownish in appearance with white cheek whiskers, a coppery red tail, and a distinctive heart-shaped white patch on its nose giving rise to the descriptive alternative name White-nosed monkey.

-It can be seen in Uganda’s Kibale National Park, Semuliki National Park, and Queen Elizabeth National Park, Budongo Forest Reserve, Mpanga Forest and other reserves.
+It can be seen in Uganda’s Kibale National Park, Semuliki National Park, and Queen Elizabeth National Park, Budongo Forest Reserve, Mpanga Forest, and other reserves.

-Lophocebus ugandae is the scientific name of the Uganda mangabey.
+Lophocebus Ugandae is the scientific name of the Uganda mangabey.
 This species of monkey was previously thought to just be a population of the grey-cheeked mangabey; however, the Uganda mangabey is rather smaller.

 It mainly resides in lowland forests and mid-altitude forests.
 It is a great Uganda tourist attraction in Mabira Forest Reserve in Central Uganda and it can also be encountered in Kibale Forest National Park in western Uganda.